abdomostafa211/PortSwigger-Web-Security-Labs/CSRF/hgf.md

 ## Why It Works

-The app relies solely on session cookies to authenticate requests with no CSRF token or origin validation.
-Any page can silently trigger a state-changing POST on behalf of a logged-in user — the browser attaches the cookie automatically.
+The app validates that a CSRF token exists and is valid, but never checks if it belongs to the current session.
+This means any valid token — even from a completely different user — will pass the check, making the protection useless.

 ## Key Takeaways

-- No CSRF token = no way to distinguish legitimate requests from forged ones
-- Session cookies alone are not enough to protect state-changing endpoints
-- Burp's "Generate CSRF PoC" makes building the attack trivial

----

-جاهز! انسخه على GitHub مباشرة 🎯
+- CSRF tokens must be tied to the user's session, not just exist in a global pool
+- Always drop the request when testing a token so it stays unused for the PoC
+- Two accounts make this class of vulnerability easy to confirm and exploit